CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/computec-pdc-plugin.md

 To successfully upgrade the application, follow the steps:

-    1. Update plugin in the AppEngine console (you can do it by choosing the plugin package) and restart the plugin.
+    1. Update plugin in the CompuTec AppEngine console (you can do it by choosing the plugin package) and restart the plugin.

         ![Computec PDC Plugin Update](./media/computec-pdc-plugin/computec-pdc-plugin-3-update.png)